 Tuesday, May 24, 2016

-Football in the pind
+Football in Pind

-Interestingly, he is an electronic engineer who is crazy about football.
-In 1998, this young man now in his late-30s decided to create a football platform so that he can help and promote his own village kids.
-He left a cushy engineering job in the US and engaged himself to work round the clock for football, selflessly.
-Another interesting and honest fact about Gurmangal, he doesn't draw salary from this project which has 14 paid staffs for the 125 players and the annual expense has shot up to Rs 24 lakhs per year.
+In 1998, this young man, now in his late 30s, decided to create a football platform to help and promote the children of his village.
+He left a cushy engineering job in the US and dedicated himself full-time to football, selflessly.
+Another remarkable fact: Gurmangal does not draw a salary from this project, which has 14 paid staff members and an annual expense of Rs 24 lakh per year.

 RIP Kallu Mian